tianxing-wu/tianxing-wu.github.io/_pages/about.md

 * **Data Mining:** Table Mining, Text Mining, Information Extraction, Graph Mining;
 * **Artificial Intelligence Applications:** AI and Medical Health, Social Sciences, etc.

-In the above research areas, I have published over 60 papers in top-tier conferences and journals, such as SIGMOD, ICDE, AAAI, IJCAI, SIGIR, MM, ISWC, ECAI, TKDE, TKDD, JWS, WWWJ, and etc.
+In the above research areas, I have published over 60 papers in top-tier conferences and journals, such as SIGMOD, ICDE, AAAI, IJCAI, SIGIR, MM, ISWC, ECAI, TKDE, TSC, TKDD, JWS, WWWJ, and etc.

 News
 ======
+* **Apr.
+2025:** I was invited as a program committee member of CIKM 2025.
+* **Apr.
+2025:** One paper was accepted by IEEE Transactions on Services Computing.
+* **Mar.
+2025:** I was invited as a program committee member of ISWC 2025.
 * **Feb.
+2025:** One paper was accepted by IEEE Transactions on Image Processing.
+* **Feb.
+2025:** One paper was accepted by EDBT 2025.
+* **Feb.
+2025:** I was invited as a program committee member of NeurIPS 2025.
+* **Feb.
+2025:** I was invited as the evaluation challenge chair of IJCKG 2025.
-2024:** I was invited as a program committee member of ECAI 2025.
+* **Feb.
+2025:** I was invited as a program committee member of ECAI 2025.
 * **Jan.
 2025:** We have achieved the 2024 OpenKG Annual Outstanding Open Resource Award.
-* **Jan.
-2025:** One paper was accepted by DASFAA 2025.
-* **Jan.
-2025:** I was invited as a program committee member of SIGIR 2025.
-* **Dec.
-2024:** I was invited as a program committee member of ICML 2025.
-* **Dec.
-2024:** I was invited as an area chair of IJCAI 2025.
-* **Nov.
-2024:** One paper was accepted by SIGMOD 2025.
-* **Sep.
-2024:** One paper was accepted by WWW Journal.
-* **Aug.
-2024:** I was invited as a program committee member of ICLR 2025.

 Professional Experience
 ======